sethvs/powerShell-Docs.ru-ru/wmf/5.1/DSC-improvements.md

       RegistrationKey = 'd6750ff1-d8dd-49f7-8caf-7471ea9793fc' # Replace this with correct registration key.
     }
     SignatureValidation validations{
-        # By default,LCM will use default Windows trusted publisher store to validate the certificate chain.
+        # By default, LCM will use default Windows trusted publisher store to validate the certificate chain.
 If TrustedStorePath property is specified, LCM will use this custom store for retrieving the trusted publishers to validate the content.
         TrustedStorePath = 'Cert:\LocalMachine\DSCStore'
-        SignedItemType =  'Configuration','Module'         # Those are list of DSC artifacts, for which LCM need to verify their digital signature before executing them on the node.
+        SignedItemType = 'Configuration','Module'         # This is a list of DSC artifacts, for which LCM need to verify their digital signature before executing them on the node.
     }

 }